-To express its commitment to Belgian society by leading the way in the sustainability revolution.
-The group is making its banking, insurance and asset management products more sustainable to create financial leverage in achieving global climate targets.
-It aims to be more than a provider of pure bank-insurance services - as a partner in the climate transition, is working with other partners on developing housing, mobility and energy solutions.
-It also continues to focus on financial literacy, entrepreneurship and population ageing.
+- We expand our service provision via our own and other channels by collaborating with partners through 'eco-systems' that enable us to offer our clients comprehensive solutions.
+We are also integrating a range of selected partners into our own mobile app and making our products and services available in the distribution channels of selected third parties. - We aim for further growth of bank-insurance at CBC in specific market segments and expansion of our accessibility in Wallonia, again with a strong focus on 'Digital First with a human touch'. - We work tirelessly on the ongoing optimisation of our bank-insurance model in Belgium. - We express our commitment to Belgian society by leading the way in the sustainability revolution.
+We are making our banking, insurance and asset management products more sustainable to create financial leverage in achieving global climate targets.
+We aim to be more than a provider of pure bank-insurance services as a partner in the climate transition, we are working with other partners on developing housing, mobility and energy solutions.
+We also continue to focus on financial literacy, entrepreneurship and population ageing.

-Market position of the bank network in the home countries of Central and Eastern Europe Czech Republic Slovak Republic Hungary Bulgaria Market share Banking products (estimates by Investment funds the Issuer), at the end of 2020 20% 23% 11% 7% 11% 12% 11% 10% Bank branches, end-2021 208 123 198 168
+Market positi network in th countries of C Eastern Euro Central and Czech Republic Slovak Republic Hungary Bulgaria Market share (estimates Banking products 21% 12% 11% 19% by the Issuer), at the end of 2022 Investment funds 24% 7% 11% 13% Bank branches, end-2022 Total 201 110 195 266